- Capital Campaign

 “Thank you very much for your cooperation and your willingness to support Honduras, where the needs seem to go beyond our capacities.
 I want to reiterate that Global Links’ contribution has considerably improved health services offered to those with scarce resources in this country.”

 Pan American Health Organization/World Health Organization Representative in Honduras

 Population: 7 million, 18.2% survive on less than one dollar/day (2006 figure)

 Global Links' Honduras program began in 1998, after the country's medical system was devastated by Hurricane Mitch.
 Donations from Global Links have been sent all over the country, to such hospitals along the Mosquito Coast as Hospital Puerto Lempira and Hospital Comunal de Ciriboya, as well as to the key national referral hospitals in the capital of Tegucigalpa, such as Instituto Nacional del Torax and Hospital Escuela.

-We work with the Pan American Health Organization and the Ministry of Health to strengthen rural hospitals outside of the capital city, and in addition we are reaching out to rural clinics, where access to healthcare is difficult.
+We work with the Pan American Health Organization and the Ministry of Health to strengthen rural healthcare facilities outside the capital city, where access to healthcare is difficult.

 We have collaborated with the Garifuna community to furnish the first Garifuna community hospital in Ciriboya, Iriona, which is staffed and run by Garifuna doctors in collaboration with Cuban and American medical teams.